cockroachdb/docs/v20.2/inverted-indexes.md

 ### Selection

-If a query contains a filter against an indexed `JSONB` or `ARRAY` column that uses any of the supported operators, the inverted index is added to the set of index candidates.
+If a query contains a filter against an indexed `JSONB` or `ARRAY` column that uses any of the supported operators, the GIN index is added to the set of index candidates.

 Because each query can use only a single index, CockroachDB selects the index it calculates will scan the fewest rows (i.e., the fastest).
 For more detail, check out our blog post [Index Selection in CockroachDB](https://www.cockroachlabs.com/blog/index-selection-cockroachdb-2/).